Is There Emotional Justice in Divorce?

 Coaching helps the client self-discover the impact of how they filter the information used in decision making and helps them explore other options or shift their perspective to consider other possible solutions.
 The American Bar Association defines divorce coaching as “a flexible, goal-oriented process designed to support, motivate, and guide people going through divorce to help them make the best possible decisions for their future, based on their particular interests, needs, and concerns.

-Join us for this mini-training to deepen your understanding of what divorce coaching is and how the practical application of coaching techniques impacts the client’s experience of the roller-coaster of emotion, many areas of change, and a legal process, all at the same time!
+Join us for this Masterclass Session to deepen your understanding of what divorce coaching is and how the practical application of coaching techniques impacts the client’s experience of the roller-coaster of emotion, many areas of change, and a legal process, all at the same time!